SAP-samples/cloud-sdk-team-calendar/exercises/07-automate-deployment.md

 Also, replace your participantId for the `appName`.

 ## Set credentials for deployment
 Take a look at the `build.yml` file.
-The `Deploy` step will deploy your application to the SAP Cloud Platform.
+The `Deploy` step will deploy your application to the SAP BTP.
 This step needs credentials.
 To set your credentials in Github go to  "Settings" and then "Secrets":
 ![Github Secrets](images/github-secrets.png)